XavG/MyPrograms/README.md

 # MyPrograms
-Here you can find some program I did during my education
+Here you can find some programs I did during my education